 Then the income is counted as earned income in the month Due to circumstances beyond the control of the employee Received.
-It would have been received had it not been deferred.
+At the employee's request or by mutual agreement with the employer It would have been received had it not been deferred.

 Term Definition A check dated earlier than the normal payment date because the regular payment date falls on a weekend or holiday.
 This results in a check being received in advance of the month of normal receipt.
-Wages are considered deferred if received later than the normal payment date.
+1 Wages are considered deferred if received later than the normal payment date.